Email signature examples & best practices for 2021

 - Manually add a signature in Gmail using it’s embedded editor.
 Click the link to see how it’s done.

-How to write an email signatures?
+How to write an email signature?

 - Write your name, position & company